4paradigm/OpenMLDB/docs/en/app_ecosystem/open_mysql_db/quickstart.md

     main()
 ```

-Then execute it directly, and you can also see the corresponding OpenMLDB database output on the command line.
+Then execute it directly, and you can see the corresponding OpenMLDB database output in the command line output.

 ![sqlalchemy.png](./images/sqlalchemy.png)

-## Use compatible Go MySQL driver
+## Use a Compatible Go MySQL Driver

-Golang developer generally use the officially recommended github.com/go-sql-driver/mysql driver to access MySQL.
+Golang developers generally use the officially recommended `github.com/go-sql-driver/mysql` driver to access MySQL.
 They
 can also directly access the OpenMLDB cluster without modifying the application code.

 Write the Golang application code as follows: